dart-lang/site-www/src/_tutorials/server/get-started.md

 install Dart and run a small program with the Dart VM.
 Finally, you'll AOT-compile that program to native machine code.

-## 1. Play with a command-line app in DartPad
+## 1. Play with Dart code in DartPad

 With DartPad you can experiment with the Dart language and APIs, no download necessary.